Which type of tax return do I need?

 - A discount for social securities may be claimed because you arrived in the course of the year or when you left the country during the year.

 - You can indicate what the value is of certain possessions when entering the Netherlands in order to claim a so-called step up.
-This is important to minimise later capital gains tax, if any, for example when you own more than 5% shares in an incorporated entity.
+This is important to minimize later capital gains tax, if any, for example when you own more than 5% shares in an incorporated entity.

-- the value of your pensions and similar annuities (and certain other possessions with untaxed profits) will need to be reported when you leave the country.
+- the value of your pensions and similar annuities (and certain other possessions with un-taxed profits) will need to be reported when you leave the country.

 - you will have to report whether you own or have setup a trust or whether you are a beneficiary of a trust